francoismichel/i-d-quic-fec/draft-michel-quic-fec.md

 new frames carried by new packets.
 Retransmitting the lost information requires the loss recovery mechanism to identify lost packets which may take up to several hundreds of milliseconds {{QUIC-RECOVERY}}.
-Depending on their delay-sensitivity, some applications running QUIC could not afford such a waiting time to ensure a good quality of experience to their users.
+Depending on their delay-sensitivity, some applications using QUIC could not afford such a waiting time to ensure a good quality of experience to their users.

-Works has already been done to consider the use of Forward Erasure Correction for the QUIC protocol to ensure timely data delivery for delay-sensitive applications {{QUIC-FEC}} {{FlEC}}
+Works has already been done to consider the use of Forward Erasure Correction (FEC) for the QUIC protocol to ensure timely data delivery for delay-sensitive applications {{QUIC-FEC}} {{FlEC}}
 {{I-D.swett-nwcrg-coding-for-quic}}.
-This document defines additions to the QUIC protocol to extend its loss recovery mechanism and make it able to recover from packet losses prior to loss detection.
+This document defines additions to the QUIC protocol to extend its loss recovery mechanism and make it able to recover from packet losses prior to retransmission using FEC.

 # Conventions and Definitions